raiden-network/raidex/README.md

 #### Create Raiden Channels to the Commitment Service

 In order to be able to pay the fees to the Commitment Service a Raiden Channel from the user's node to the CS Node must be created and topped up.
-A convinient way to create channels is via accessing the Raiden WebUI (By default http://localhost:5001).
-Currently fees are being payed in Raiden Testnet Token (RTT) (Please see General Notes).
+A convinient way to create channels is using the Raiden WebUI (by default http://localhost:5001).
+Currently fees are getting payed in Raiden Testnet Token (RTT).

-Open a channel and deposit RTT as described in https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html
+Open a channel to the CS and deposit RTT as described in [Raiden WebUI Tutorial](https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html)

-#### Start Raidex
+#### Start raidEX

-After running the Raiden Node, the message broker and the commitment service you are good to go to start the raidex node.
+After running the Raiden Node, the message broker and the commitment service you can start the raidEX Node.

 ```
 # go to the raidex directory